fpcorso/analytics-buddy/readme.txt

 === Analytics Buddy ===
 Contributors: fpcorso
-Tags: analytics, google, tracking, integration Requires at least: 5.2
+Tags: analytics, google, tracking, do not track Requires at least: 5.2
 Tested up to: 5.5
 Requires PHP: 5.4